rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 to `<D>`.
 To determine which one to reduce to, we need a lookahead.
 If the next token is `c`, then we should reduce to `<B>`.
 If the next one is `d`, we should reduce to `<D>`.
 This is what SLR parsers do.
 # SLR1 Automata
+SLR(1) parsers, or Simple LR(1) parsers, are an improvement over LR(0) parsers.
+They use lookahead to resolve some conflicts that occur in LR(0) parsers.
+A lookahead is the next token in the input that hasn't been processed yet.
+By considering this lookahead token, SLR(1) parsers can make more informed decisions about which production to use when reducing.
 For using SLR1 automation, we require first and follow sets.
 This has been discussed previously.
 Hence, providing the code here directly.
 ### First and follow